xebialabs/overthere/README.md

 * Allow all hosts to connect to the WinRM listener: `winrm set winrm/config/client @{TrustedHosts="*"}`
 * Allow a fixed set of hosts to connect to the WinRM listener: `winrm set winrm/config/client @{TrustedHosts="host1,host2..."}`

-<a name="cifs_host_setup_krb5"></a>
+<a name="smb_cifs_host_setup_krb5"></a>
 #### Kerberos - source host

 __N.B.:__ You will only need to configure Kerberos if you are going to use Windows domain accounts to access the remote host with the __WINRM_INTERNAL__ connection type.

-In addition to the setup described in [the WINRM section](#cifs_host_setup_winrm), using Kerberos authentication requires that you follow the [Kerberos Requirements for Java](http://docs.oracle.com/javase/6/docs/technotes/guides/security/jgss/tutorials/KerberosReq.html) on the host from which the Overthere connections are initiated, i.e. the source host.
+In addition to the setup described in [the WINRM section](#smb_cifs_host_setup_winrm), using Kerberos authentication requires that you follow the [Kerberos Requirements for Java](http://docs.oracle.com/javase/6/docs/technotes/guides/security/jgss/tutorials/KerberosReq.html) on the host from which the Overthere connections are initiated, i.e. the source host.

 Create a file called `krb5.conf` (Unix) or `krb5.ini` (Windows) with at least the following content: